Xiaomi Mi 6 Release Date And Specs: What’s Likely True Amidst False Rumors

 Storage-wise, rumors of the Xiaomi Mi 6 being equipped with a microSD card slot have also emerged.
 Just like a 4K display, however, these rumors are more likely false, especially since Xiaomi has never been a manufacturer that equips its devices with expandable memory.
 After all, with storage options likely to reach 256GB, a microSD card slot is almost futile.
 As for memory, rumors about the device are quite realistic, with many stating that the Xiaomi Mi 6 would be equipped with 6GB of RAM.

-The Xiaomi Mi 6, or a top-tier variant, at least, would most likely be released with a stunning ceramic frame.
+The Xiaomi Mi 6, or a top-tier variant at least, would most likely be released with a stunning ceramic frame.
 This has already been done by the manufacturer with the Xiaomi Mi Mix, a device that has been lauded by consumers and critics alike.
 This, apart from Dual-SIM capabilities and a 4,000mAh battery pack, would make the Xiaomi Mi 6 a very compelling smartphone.

-The release date for the Xiaomi Mi 6 has not been released as of date, though GSM Arena recently reported a leak stating that the next flagship from the Chinese manufacturer would be launched on April 16.
+The release date for the Xiaomi Mi 6 has not been released as of yet, though GSM Arena recently reported a leak stating that the next flagship from the Chinese manufacturer would be launched on April 16.
 The pricing for the device is rumored to be around $365, which would make it a very formidable device for its price.
 The rumored release date and price, however, remain unconfirmed for now, so take this information with a grain of salt.

 [Featured Image by N Azlin Sha/Shutterstock]